Skylight Installation Milford Ma

 Skylight Cost Aspects.

-Most standard-sized skylights cost $150 to $3,500.
+Many standard-sized skylights cost $150 to $3,500.
 The larger the skylight, the higher the rate.
-If your roof opening does not fit one of the below sizes, expect to pay at least 25% more for the system than the next-closest requirement option on this list.
+If your roof opening doesn’t fit among the listed below sizes, expect to pay a minimum of 25% more for the system than the next-closest requirement option on this list.

 Size (Width by Height) Price.